nyu-devops/lab-ansible/README.md

   ansible.playbook = "python.yaml"
 end
 ```
-This will use the `python.yaml` included in this repo to provision your vm just like we have done with previous projects using the `shell` provisioner.
-The difference is thaty it will use Ansible and be idempotent so that it doesn't try and install things that are already installed like `shell` provisioning will.
+This will use the `python.yaml` playbook that is included in this repo to provision your vm just like we have done with previous projects using the `shell` provisioner.
+The difference is that it will use Ansible and be idempotent so that it doesn't try and install things that are already installed like `shell` provisioning will do.

 ## Experiment